I conducted a study of lead in tile in 2021 and 2024.

 Contractors are rarely careful with this dust.

 It is reasonable to choose to take lead remediation level precautions with all tile dust, however, that is impractical in the real world that contractors and homeowners live in.
-And also, why are we accepting the tiles that will have lead in the glaze when it’s not necessary?

 How Does this Compare to Previous Results?